 - Propagation tray or any clean surface

-- Low-humidity environment with ample warmth and filtered sunlight, or partial exposure to HID or low-wattage LED and T5 fluorescents
+- A low-humidity environment with ample warmth and filtered sunlight, or partial exposure to HID or low-wattage LED and T5 fluorescents

 - Air movement to help replicate natural climate conditions